 If the Chinese state-owned companies are able to strike their deal with the Thai government, it’s still unclear which dams they plan to develop.
 There is little transparency about how the projects will affect the food and livelihoods of the 16 ethnic groups that share the river’s resources.
-This lack of information is typical of projects in the Salween basin.

 Dams in the Salween basin threaten areas marked by conflict, local residents speak out

 Among the planned dams is the 7,000-MW Mong Ton project, a mega-dam in Myanmar’s Shan State backed by developers from all three countries.
 It would be the largest hydropower project in Southeast Asia and, according to community advocates, the dam would flood an area the size of Singapore—an area still struggling with internal displacement as a result of armed conflict.